zorglub42/OSA/README.md

 		cd OSA

-Then run install.sh with "-m /path/to/your/local/installation" as argument
+Then run install.sh with "-rdbms $RDBMS -m /path/to/your/local/installation" as argument

 Note:
 - Your local installation folder will be created by install.sh if it does not exists

 		Ex:
-			./install.sh -m /usr/local/OSA
+			./install.sh -rdbms $RDBMS -m /usr/local/OSA

 - Go to $INSTALL_DIR/RunTimeAppliance/shell